cloudant/java-cloudant/MIGRATION.md

 ## Other differences
 1. Fetching the Database object first before performing additional operations is not required.
 For example, in the case of updating a document you would first call `getDocument` to fetch and then `putDocument` to update.
 1. Model classes are used instead of POJOs.
 See examples in the [POJO usage in the `cloudant-java-sdk` library](#pojo-usage-in-the-new-library).
 1. Sending and receiving byte responses is available for operations that accept user-defined documents or return user-defined documents, document projections or map/reduce data.
-See [the Raw IO section](https://github.com/IBM/cloudant-java-sdk#raw-io) of `cloudant-java-sdk` README or the [Bypass the document model and use the asstream methods section](3-bypass-the-document-model-and-use-the-asstream-methods) for more details.
+See [the Raw IO section](https://github.com/IBM/cloudant-java-sdk#raw-io) of `cloudant-java-sdk` README or the [Bypass the document model and use the `asStream` methods section](#3-bypass-the-document-model-and-use-the-asstream-methods) for more details.
 1. There is no pagination support for views.
 Examples coming soon.

 ### POJO usage in the new library